-Considering the above, the Group assessed in 2020 that there are indicators of impairment in respect of its property intended to be operated as a hotel with a carrying value of \$\mathbb{P}\$1,705.55 million as of December 31, 2020 (see Note 12), given the current effect of the pandemic on the hospitality industry and future economic uncertainties that it brings along.
-Accordingly, the Group performed an impairment testing of the relevant asset as a separate cash-generating unit to determine if the carrying value of such asset is impaired as of December 31, 2020.
+Considering the above, the Group assessed in 2021 and 2020 that there are indicators of impairment in respect of its property intended to be operated as a hotel with a carrying value of \$\mathbb{P}1,707.34\$ million and ₱1,705.55 as of December 31, 2021 and 2020, respectively (see Note 12), given the current effect of the pandemic on the hospitality industry and future economic uncertainties that it brings along.
+Accordingly, the Group performed an impairment testing of the relevant asset as a separate cashgenerating unit to determine if the carrying value of such asset is impaired as of December 31, 2021 and 2020.
 The Group utilized a discounted cash flow model and used certain assumptions (including discount rate, annual average occupancy rate, performance growth rates, and a terminal value) to determine the value in use.
-The model used (a) projected cash flows that incorporated the impact of the pandemic in 2020, (b) a pre-tax discount rate of 10.58%, and (c) a growth rate of 5% applied beyond the 10th year projections, among others.
+The model used (a) projected cash flows that incorporated the impact of the pandemic in 2021 and 2020, (b) a pre-tax discount rate of 12.01% and 10.58% in 2021 and 2020, respectively, and (c) a growth rate of 5% applied beyond the 10th year projections in 2021 and 2020, among others.
 The Group benchmarked these assumptions against historical observations in internal businesses with similar performance drivers, as well as industry outlook.
-Based on the impairment testing performed, the Group did not identify impairment of such property as of December 31, 2020.
-In terms of sensitivity, an impairment loss would have resulted had the growth rate applied was about 4.95% or lower.
+Based on the impairment testing performed, the Group did not identify impairment of such property as of December 31, 2021 and 2020.
+In terms of sensitivity, an impairment loss would have resulted had the growth rate applied was about 4.60% or lower and 4.95% or lower as at December 31, 2021 and 2020, respectively.

-The Group did not identify impairment indicators on the other cash generating units of the Group, mainly on the basis that as consistently observed across the industry, the Group continued to perform well in 2020, in particular in respect of its real estate development segment which is the core business segment of the Group.
-The aggregate value of other nonfinancial assets (except for the hotel property) are ₱7,502.97 million and ₱6,627.20 million as of December 31, 2020 and 2019, respectively.
+The Group did not identify impairment indicators on the other cash generating units of the Group, mainly on the basis that as consistently observed across the industry, the Group continued to perform well in 2021 and 2020, in particular in respect of its real estate development segment which is the core business segment of the Group.
+The aggregate value of other nonfinancial assets [property and equipment (except for the hotel property), deposit for purchased land, investments in joint ventures and associate, deferred tax assets, other assets (excluding rental deposit) and receivables from employees] is ₱5,583.03 million and ₱5,533.81million as of December 31, 2021 and 2020, respectively.

-No impairment was recognized for the Group's nonfinancial assets as of December 31, 2020 and 2019.
+No impairment was recognized for the Group's nonfinancial assets as of December 31, 2021 and 2020.